 Permanent stabilization measures include seeding, and mulching.
-These temporary BMPS's are to be removed once the 70% of pre-disturbed levels vegetation has been established. add "following EPC approval."
+These temporary BMPS's are to be removed once the 70% of pre-disturbed levels vegetation has been established.

 STATE REQUIREMENTS THAT ARE NOT APPLICABLE

 The requirement for a phasing plan is not applicable as only one construction phase is proposed.